Used Car Insurance: Everything You Need to Know

 Comparing the Cost of Used Car Insurance

 Knowing the cost of used car insurance can be helpful when you’re trying to decide if you should buy a new or used car.
-Not all used cars are significantly less expensive to insure, and the cheapest used car insurance price may not be enough to justify buying a used car over a new car.
+Not all used cars are significantly less expensive to insure, and the cheapest used car insurance may not be enough to justify buying a used car over a new car.

-Insurance Costs for the Top-Selling Used Cars
+Insurance Costs of the Top-Selling Used Cars

-For example, it costs $1,609 to purchase full coverage insurance for a Dodge Ram 2500, while a model five years older costs $1,470 — that’s a difference of $139.
+For example, it costs $1,609 to purchase full coverage insurance for a new Dodge Ram 2500, while the same model five years older costs $1,470 — that’s a difference of $139.

-However, used car insurance rates for some models aren’t meaningfully lower for older models — take the example of the Ford F-150.
-A new model costs $1,269 to insure, but a five-year-old model only costs $1,227 — that’s a difference of just $42 for the same coverage.
+On the other hand, a new Ford F-150 costs $1,269 to insure, but a five-year-old model only costs $1,227.
+That’s a difference of just $42 for the same coverage.

 Used Vehicle Type | Cost of Full Coverage Insurance When New | Cost of Full Coverage Insurance When Five Years Old | Cost of Full Coverage Insurance When 10 Years Old |